qbead/qbead-website/src/content/contribute.md

 Do you want to get one or multiple Qbeads?

-You can contribute to the Qbead community in three ways:
+Depending on who you are and what you want to do with them, there are three ways to get one.
+You are:

-- **Student:** stay updated for online or in-person workshops!
+- **A User: you use the Qbead to learn about quantum tech** -- stay updated for online or in-person workshops!
-- **Developer:** submit a pull request that is accepted in our GitHub, then email us to set up a short meeting
+- **A Developer: you want to develop new experiments in the Qbead hardware** -- submit a pull request that is accepted in our GitHub, then email us to set up a short meeting
-- **Educator:** submit a lecture or workshop plan, then email us to set up a short meeting
+- **An Educator: you want to use Qbeads to teach a class or workshop** -- submit a lecture or workshop plan, then email us to set up a short meeting

 Have fun!